Personal, Social and Health Education

 PSHE incorporates Relationships and Sex Education (RSE), made compulsory by the government in 2021.
 We are in the process of updating our Relationships and Sex Education Policy in line with the new government requirements.

-PSHE is taught in timetabled weekly, or fortnightly lessons for the Third, Fourth and Fifth Form, and there are also supplementary talks and workshops given by outside specialists on a broad range of topics.
+PSHE is taught in timetabled weekly lessons for the Third, Fourth and Fifth Form, and there are also supplementary talks and workshops given by outside specialists on a broad range of topics.
 Most recently these have included:

 - A workshop led by Exeter University medical students covering relationships and sex, self-harm, stress and eating disorders.